Kjm489/Kjm489.github.io/FAQ.md

 Q: Are the courses listed under USM/EGS available courses actual courses that I can enroll in?

-No, the courses listed under available courses are for informational purposes only.
-They represent actual courses that you can enroll in through their platforms.
+A: No, the courses listed under “available courses” are for informational purposes only.
+They represent real courses that can be enrolled in through their respective platforms.

+European Global School University and Universiti Sains Malaysia have partnered to offer a variety of courses, which are listed on their websites.

 Q: How can I get more information about the programs offered by European Global School University and Universiti Sains Malaysia?